slackapi/node-slack-sdk/docs/_pages/web_client.md

 ### Using refresh tokens

 If you're using workspace apps, refresh tokens can be used to obtain short-lived access tokens that power your Web API calls from the `WebClient` (this is *required* for distributed apps).
+This can increase the security of your app since, in the event of a token being exposed accidentally, it won't be able to be used against your app or users after a short time.
 To enable the `WebClient` to automatically refresh and swap your access tokens, you need to pass your app's refresh token, client ID, and client secret in the `WebClientOptions`.

-At the time of refresh, the `WebClient` will emit a `token_refreshed` event that will contain the new access token (`access_token`) and time to expiration (`expires_in`).
+At the time of refresh, the `WebClient` will emit a `token_refreshed` event that will contain the new access token (`access_token`), time to expiration (`expires_in`), an associated team ID (`team_id`), and an associated enterprise ID (`enterprise_id`).
 It's recommended to listen to this event and store the access token in a database so you have access to your active token.

 ```javascript
 const { WebClient } = require('@slack/client');